AdobeDocs/experience-manager-cloud-service.en/help/headless/deployment/referrer-filter.md

 >[!CAUTION]
 >
->It remains the customer's responsibility to:
+>It remains the customer's responsibility to ensure that:
 >
->* only grant access to trusted domains
+>* access is *only* granted to trusted domains
->* make sure no sensitive information is exposed
+>* no sensitive information is exposed
->* not use a wildcard [*] syntax; this will both disable authenticated access to the GraphQL endpoint and also expose it to the entire world.
+>* wildcard [`*`] syntax in not used; this both disables authenticated access to the GraphQL endpoint, and also exposes it to the entire world.

 >[!CAUTION]
 >
->All the GraphQL [schemas](#schema-generation) (derived from Content Fragment Models that have been **Enabled**) are readable through the GraphQL endpoint.
+>All the [GraphQL schemas](/help/headless/graphql-api/content-fragments.md#schema-generation) (derived from Content Fragment Models that have been **Enabled**) are readable through the GraphQL endpoint.
+For example, this includes information that could be present as field names in the model definition.
 >
->This means that you need to ensure that no sensitive data is available, as it could be leaked this way; for example, this includes information that could be present as field names in the model definition.
+>This means that you need to ensure that no sensitive data is available, as it could be leaked this way.